vigo/django2-project-template/README.md

 What I’ve changed ?

 - All Django apps live under `applications/` folder.
-- All of the models live under `models/` folder.
+- All of the models live under generated app’s `models/` folder.
-- All of the views live under `views/` folder.
+- All of the views live under generated app’s `views/` folder.
+- All of the tests live under generated app’s `tests/` folder.
-- All of the admin files live under `admin/` folder.
+- All of the admin files live under generated app’s `admin/` folder.
 - Every app should contain It’s own `urls.py`.
 - All settings related files will live under `config/settings/` folder.
 - Every environment has It’s own setting such as `config/settings/development.py`.